 A short drive will take you to some amazing shopping in either Eldon Square in Newcastle or The Metrocentre at Gateshead.

 Horsley is also well placed for accessing all the other attractions Northumberland has to offer, with Hadrian’s Wall, Corbridge, Hexham and the Heritage Coast all within easy reach.

 Note: This cottage can be booked with Refs.
 21729 and 29737, together they sleep 11.

 All ground floor.
 Two bedrooms: 1 x double with en-suite wet room with shower, basin and WC, 1 x double.
-Bathroom with sensory Bluetooth vibration bath with shower over, basin and WC.
+Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, breakfast bar and sitting area.

 - Gas central heating

 - Electric oven and hob, microwave, fridge, freezer, washing machine, dishwasher, TV with Freeview, DVD, iPod dock, WiFi, selection of books, games and DVDs